Just In: APC Speaks Out After Plateau Gov Claimed He's Under Pressure to Join Party Ahead of 2027

 Alex Otti clears air on joining APC

-Meanwhile, Legit.ng previoulsy reported that Governor Alex Otti of Abia State said he has not joined the All Progressives Congress (APC) Governor Otti dismissed reports of dumping the Labour Party for the ruling APC.
+Meanwhile, Legit.ng previously reported that the governor of Abia state, Alex Otti dismissed reports of dumping the Labour Party for the ruling APC.

-The governor stated this while reacting to social media reports alleging that he has defected to the APC.
-The Commissioner for Information, Prince Okey Kanu, said political propagandists are responsible for the fabricated report.
+The governor stated this while reacting to social media reports alleging that he had defected to the APC.
+The commissioner for information, Prince Okey Kanu, said political propagandists are responsible for the fabricated report.

 Kanu said political propagandists are unsettled by Governor Otti’s consistent delivery of good governance and his growing popularity across party lines.